Adam Duvall Preview, Player Props: Red Sox vs. Orioles

 Adam Duvall At The Plate

-- Duvall has driven in a run in 32 games this year (42.1%), including 11 games with more than one RBI (14.5%).
-He has also driven home three or more of his team's runs in six contests.
+- Duvall has driven home a run in 32 games this year (42.1%), including more than one RBI in 14.5% of his games and producing three or more of his team's runs on six occasions..

 - In 33 of 76 games this year, he has scored, and five of those games included multiple runs.